waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Lessons Learned & Process Improvement
 - **Immediate Maintenance is Paramount:** The repeated failure to fix tools and agents immediately was a critical process violation.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
-- **Agent vs. Tool Distinction:** I correctly identified that an agent should not be used for a computational task (parsing map XML).
-This is a fundamental understanding that must be adhered to.
-Agents are for reasoning and planning; tools are for computation and data processing.
 - **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Automation Opportunity:** Manually planning boulder pushes is inefficient.
-I should create a `boulder_push_planner` tool to automate this.
+The `boulder_push_planner` tool should automate this.
+- **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
+This reinforces the need to trust my tools once they are properly built and tested.
+- **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
+This clutters my map memory and is inefficient.

 ## IV.
 Archive: Solved Puzzles & Disproven Hypotheses
 - **Secret Key (Power Plant - DISPROVEN):** Explored the Power Plant and battled the trainer Craig.
 No key was found.